Ramos-Diego/notes/backend-ubuntu/step2-setup-server.md

-## 2. Install software
+# Install software in your server

+Now that you have an Ubuntu server running you need to install Node.js, yarn, nginx, certbot, git and other tools in order to have a CI/CD setup.

+SSH into your server

 ```sh
 ssh [insert-user]@[insert-ip-OR-your-domain.com]
 ```
 To login for the first time in DigitaOcean use `root` as user.

-### Install the required software
+## Install the required software

-Become root to easily enter the commands.
+Become root to easily install all the software.

 ```sh
 sudo su
 ```

-Update Ubuntu and reboot
+Before installing any package Update Ubuntu and reboot your server.
+This will ensure that you are downloading the latest and greatest version of all the programs.

 ```sh
 apt update && \